tarwn/lessthandot-hugo/blogs/content/posts/2013-01-22-sqlug-be-meeting-automating-ssrs.md

 **Speaker:** Koen Verbeeck
 **Level:** 300

 All of this goodness will take place in the Ordina Belgium offices.
 Catering will be provided.
-This hasn’t been confirmed yet, but it might be pizza and beer 🙂 I will put my slides and demo material online after the session.
+This hasn't been confirmed yet, but it might be pizza and beer 🙂 I will put my slides and demo material online after the session.

-More information and registration (there’s still room left) on the [SQLUG.be website][1].
+More information and registration (there's still room left) on the [SQLUG.be website][1].

 **UPDATE:** It has been confirmed there will be pizza! 🙂